pratham16cse/cs725-2020-assign2/README.md

 #### What to submit in Part 2?
 Create a two-column csv file `part_2.csv` and write the name of hyper-parameter in first column and value in the second column.
+Also submit your code for part 2 in `nn_2.py`.
+This code may contain all the enhancements you did for part 2.

 For example:
 | Name | Value |